ppzh0/bored/README.md

 # bored

+> some "thing" with big vision, but no ability

 A tiny web app that renders user text onto a canvas using the "Alsina" font (Vsauce-inspired) and allows downloading or copying the result as an image.

 Features added: